WEDDING DAY TIMINGS

 Let’s be realistic about how long things take shall we

-I generally leave your prep in time to arrive 30 mins before the ceremony so I can set up and take some candids.
+• I generally leave your prep in time to arrive 30 mins before the ceremony so I can set up and take some candids.

-So you want to be ready and dressed before then.
+• You want to be ready and dressed before then.

 HAIR + MAKE UP

-Talk to your Hair + Make-up ASAP about times so they can advise when they should start to accommodate your schedule.
-This part of the day often runs over-time so always add a minimum of 30 mins to your schedule.
+• Talk to your Hair + Make-up ASAP about times so they can advise when they should start to accommodate your schedule.

 WHEN SHOULD WE GET DRESSED?

-Start getting into your dress at least 1 hour before you plan to leave for the ceremony venue.
+• Start getting into your dress at least 1 hour before you plan to leave for the ceremony venue.

-Bridesmaids get dressed 30 mins before the bride does.
-That way we get lovely photos of your crew helping you, give us some wriggle room should the make-up run late (it often does!), and some time to grab a few photos with mum, family etc before I head to the ceremony.
+• Bridesmaids get dressed 30 mins before the bride does.
+That way we get lovely photos of your crew helping you, it give us some wriggle room should the make-up run late (it often does!), and some time to grab a few photos with mum, family etc before I head to the ceremony.

 GROOMS or anyone who isn’t getting make-up and hair done

-Trust me- this happens a lot!
+• Trust me- this happens a lot!

 TRAVEL TIMES